-Reverb has been one of the most important tools in music production and audio engineering since its beginning.
-As you probably already know, reverb is type of effect that, when added to the sound, introduces width and depth.
-It can be used in many different more or less creative ways but is often placed incorrectly in the mix.
-So, using it correctly and in proper amounts is crucial to enrich the overall sound image in the mix.
-It is also important to remember that when you use reverb on something, you are actually pushing it back in the overall sound image.
+Reverb has been one of the most important tools in music production since the beginning.
+As you probably know, reverb is an effect that introduces width and depth.
+It can be used in many different creative ways but is often placed incorrectly in the mix.
+Using Reverb correctly and in proper amounts is crucial to enriching the overall sound image of the mix.

-One of my favorite creative techniques that involves reverb is parallel reverb processing.
+One of my favorite creative techniques that involve reverb is parallel reverb processing.
 For example, you could have 3 different reverb effects on independent send/return channels.
 Each one of them would have different settings and would be positioned differently with the help of panning.
-Using the reverb effect like this results in a more diverse sense of space than when it is used in a classic way (for example, one reverb placed straight on the channel insert of a snare).
+Using the reverb effect like this results in a more diverse sense of space.

 So without further delay, let me start explaining how this technique works!
-I have already made my group channel in Lumit where I have collected all my drum channels (snare, hi-hats, drum loops, etc).
+I have already made my group channel in SoundBridge.
+Inside I have collected all my drum channels (snare, hi-hats, drum loops, etc.).

 ~ Rhythm group, Dry